Week-by-week guide to pregnancy

 Eat something healthy to keep up your energy levels, like a banana or low-fat yoghurt.
 Avoid fatty foods, as they could make you feel sick, and steer clear of sugary foods as they'll only give you a quick hit before a slump.

 Keep calm and carry on.
-If you feel relaxed, you will be able to manage your labour and pain much better than if you're stressed and all over the place.
-Remember why you're going through all this.
+If you feel relaxed, you will be able to manage your labour and pain much better than if you're stressed.

 Will curries and sex bring on labour?

-You've probably searched the internet for ways to bring on labour and found tips that range from sex and vindaloos, to blowing up balloons.
+You've probably searched the internet for ways to bring on labour and found tips that range from sex to vindaloos.
 There's a round-up here which will give you the lowdown on everything from raspberry leaf tea to nipple stimulation.

 The upshot is that there are no proven ways to safely bring on labour at home.
 Get advice from your doctor or midwife before trying anything other than watching and waiting.